 I was extremely surprised by the mockery in the comments to the video of a poor newbie that we posted the other day who almost sent his Phantom 2 into the pond on the first day he flew it (the battery depleted).
 These more experienced RC “pros” laughed at him, called him names and clearly had no sympathy for him.
 I totally feel that this is wrong.
 If you have done RC flying for 10-15 years, chances are that the next generation will be much better at using this technology than you.

-So instead of being boastful, I feel that we should help newbies to gain enough confidence and experience to fly safe enough to enjoy the hobby.
+So instead of being boastful, I feel that we should help newbies to gain enough confidence and experience to fly safe enough to enjoy the hobby and learn how to fly a drone.
 After all it is in our interest also because that way they pause less risk to the hobby getting banned entirely and if they are happy drone pilots, they will inspire others to fly as well.

 So here is a great initial guide from Oscar geared at newbies wanting to learn to fly drones, multicopters: